Illinois's 2nd congressional district: Presidential voting

+History

 2011 redistricting

 The district covers parts of Cook and Will counties and all of Kankakee, as of the 2011 redistricting which followed the 2010 census.
 All or parts of Bradley, Bourbonnais, Calumet City, Chicago, Chicago Heights, Country Club Hills, Dolton, Harvey, Hazel Crest, Homewood, Kankakee, Lansing, Markham, Matteson, Park Forest, Richton Park, Riverdale, Sauk Village, Steger and Thornton are included.
 The representatives for these districts were elected in the 2012 primary and general elections, and the boundaries became effective on January 3, 2013.